Type System

 {templatePrint}

-You can also generate this class using the {templatePrint} tag.
-If you place it at the beginning of the template, the code of class is displayed instead of the normal template.
-Then simply select and copy the code into your project.
+You can also have the class generated using the {templatePrint} tag.
+If you place it at the beginning of the template, instead of the normal rendering, a suggestion for the class code will be displayed.
+Then simply select the code with one click and copy it into your project.

 {varPrint}

-The {varPrint} tag saves you time.
-If you place it in a template, the list of {varType} tags is displayed instead of the normal rendering.
-Then simply select and copy the code into your template.
+The {varPrint} tag saves you writing time.
+If you place it in a template, instead of the normal rendering, a suggestion for {varType} tags for local variables will be displayed.
+Then simply select the code with one click and copy it into your template.

-The {varPrint} lists local variables that are not template parameters.
+{varPrint} itself only lists local variables that are not template parameters.
 If you want to list all variables, use {varPrint all}.

 version: 3.0